Do heat pumps work in older homes in the UK?

 When you can usually keep your existing radiators

-You’re more likely to keep most radiators if:
+You are more likely to keep most radiators if:

-• your home is already reasonably insulated and draught-proofed
+- your home is already reasonably insulated and draught-proofed

-• your existing radiators are already generously sized
+- your existing radiators are already generously sized

-• you’re happy with the installer setting a slightly higher flow temperature (this can reduce efficiency, but it can reduce how much emitter work you need)
+- you are happy with the installer setting a slightly higher flow temperature (this can reduce efficiency, but it can reduce how much emitter work you need)

-What you might change instead of “replacing everything”
+What you might change instead of replacing everything

-• add an extra radiator in colder rooms
+- add an extra radiator in colder rooms

-• use fan-assisted radiators / fan convectors in tricky spaces
+- use fan-assisted radiators (fan convectors) in tricky spaces

-• consider underfloor heating only where it makes sense (extensions, remodels)
+- consider underfloor heating only where it makes sense (extensions, remodels)

-One “gotcha” in older homes: pipework
+One common issue in older homes: pipework

 Hot water in older homes